-The right to a solicitor is an ongoing right and can be exercised at any time.
-This means that if you initially said you didn’t want a solicitor, then during the interview changed your mind, you can say at that time “I want a solicitor”.
-The police would have to stop the interview and get you a solicitor.
+The right to legal representation is an ongoing right and can be exercised at any time during the process.
+This means that if at first you said no to a solicitor, but later change your mind, you can say at that time “I want a solicitor”.
+The police then have to stop the interview and get you a solicitor.

 The right to know the reason for your arrest

-You have the right to know the reason for your arrest and that reason should be recorded on your custody record.
-This is a document recording everything that happens to you whilst you are in custody.
-If there is a question about your treatment whilst in custody we can obtain a copy of the record on your behalf.
+You have the right to know the reason for your arrest.
+The reason should be recorded on your custody record which is a document recording everything that happens to you whilst you are in custody.
+If there is later a question about your treatment whilst in custody, we can obtain a copy of these records on your behalf.

 The right to food and drink whilst in custody

-You are entitled to be provided with food and drink whilst in custody at no cost.
+You are entitled to food and drink at no cost.

 Review of your detention

-A senior officer, usually an inspector, will review your detention to ensure that the enquiry is progressing as quickly as possible.
-This too will be marked up on the custody record and the reasons given for your further detention.
+A senior officer will review your detention to ensure that the process is progressing as quickly as possible.
+Again, this will be marked up on the custody record and any reasons given for your further detention.

-- Visits from friends and family, there are exceptions to this for minors.
+- Visits from friends and family (although there are exceptions for children)

 The police station interview

-All interviews are now recorded on audio tape.
-Though the procedure varies a little from area to area, the procedures are generally similar.
-At the start of the interview the police officer conducting the interview has to remind the interviewee that they are still under caution.
+All interviews are now recorded.
+At the beginning of the interview the police officer conducting the interview has to remind the interviewee that they are still under caution.

-The interview itself is to ask the interviewee what their version of events is.
-It should not be an opportunity for the police to cross examine the interviewee.
-Vigorous cross examination could lead to a court deciding that the interview is unfair and is not therefore admissible as evidence.
-The courts do however seem to allow a high level of pressure in interviews so this should not be relied on.
+The basis of the interview is to ask the interviewee what their version of events is.
+It is not an opportunity for the police to cross-examine the interviewee at this stage.
+Overly vigorous cross examination could lead to a court deciding that the interview was unfair and therefore not admissible as evidence.

 It is far better to always have a solicitor with you so that the solicitor can confront the officer if they are applying undue pressure, and if the officer continues the solicitor can stop the interview.